Why do car insurance prices go up?

-Vehicles that are new, shiny and loaded with smart technology are more expensive to repair—and therefore—insure.
+Shiny new vehicles loaded with smart technology are more expensive to repair—and therefore—insure.
 Examples of complex car components include features like:

 Back-up cameras